 Reducing alcohol consumption is key to violence prevention, due to the strong association between alcohol consumption and an individual's risk of becoming a perpetrator or victim of violence.
-As well as having an often devastating impact on people's lives, alcohol-related crime is estimated to cost Scotland £727 million each year.2 Alcohol-related violence is not limited to the night-time economy: almost three quarters of alcohol is sold in shops and supermarkets for consumption at home.3
+As well as having an often devastating impact on people's lives, alcohol-related crime is estimated to cost Scotland £727 million each year.2 Alcohol-related violence is not limited to the night-time economy: almost three quarters of alcohol is sold in shops and supermarkets for consumption at home3 and more violence is occurring behind closed doors.4

-With more violence occurring behind closed doors rather in public places and the difficulties associated with policing the private sphere, primary prevention measures are vital.4 The best ways to reduce alcohol consumption and harm are to increase the price, reduce the availability and restrict the marketing of alcohol.11 above.1 For example, introducing a minimum unit price of 50p per unit of alcohol will prevent an estimated 3,500 crimes in Scotland each year, including around 500 violent crimes.5
+With this in mind, and the difficulties associated with policing the private sphere, primary prevention measures are vital.
+The best ways to reduce alcohol consumption and harm are to increase the price, reduce the availability and restrict the marketing of alcohol.
+For example, the introduction of a minimum unit price of 50p per unit of alcohol is estimated to prevent 3,500 crimes in Scotland each year, including around 500 violent crimes.5